 Running training workshops internally is very convenient many of our clients and allows the participants to explore how key issues will impact on them and their organisation.
 Then as a team they can begin to agree upon development action plans and assign priorities.
 This approach is favoured by many of our clients as it combines a high quality service with excellent value for money and is a highly effective route for staff development.

 Certificates of Professional Development

 This course is recognised for CPD purposes by most professional institutes and associations including the Law Society, the CIM, the CMI, the ICAEW, the Institute of Learning and the CIPD.
-Formal Certificates of Professional Development will be issued by email to participants who successfully complete this course.
+Formal Certificates of Professional Development will be issued to delegates who successfully complete this course.
 These certificates will enable participants to evidence the update of their CPD records.
 The workshop will consider how to best apply the knowledge gained by the delegates upon their return to the workplace.
-This element of the programme is designed to maximise the benefits of attending and enable participants to make valued judgments when recording CPD activities
+This element of the programme is designed to maximise the benefits of attending and enable participants to make valued judgements when recording CPD activities.